How to Monitor Network Traffic in Linux & Tools for Bandwidth Usage

 ManageEngine - NetFlow Analyzer

 ManageEngine's NetFlow Analyzer is a flow-based network monitoring tool that provides traffic pattern analytics and bandwidth spike detection.
-Users can pinpoint network issues by analyzing traffic patterns and obtain details on devices, interfaces, or apps.
+By analyzing traffic patterns, users can pinpoint network issues and obtain device, interface, or app details.

 The Analyzer provides real-time monitoring and troubleshooting, facilitating the discovery of network issues as soon as they occur.
-The utility also features customizable reports, which are available with a few clicks.
+The utility also offers customizable reports that can be accessed with a few clicks.
 The supported flow technologies are NetFlow, sFlow, IPFIX, Netstream, J-Flow, and AppFlow.

-Regarding pricing, the app comes in two flavors - Professional and Enterprise.
-The main difference is in the number of flows per second and the number of networks supported.
-There is also a free 30-day trial for both versions.
+Regarding pricing, the app comes in two flavors: Professional and Enterprise.
+The main differences are in the number of flows per second and the number of networks supported.
+Both versions also have a free 30-day trial.
 The Free version is limited to monitoring up to two interfaces.

 ManageEngine's NetFlow analyzer UI example.